 Insulin resistance of pregnancy study

-Virgin female C57BL/6J (RRID: IMSR_JAX:000664) mice were ordered from The Jackson Laboratories.
+Virgin female C57BL/6J (RRID: IMSR_JAX:000664) mice were purchased from The Jackson Laboratories.
 Mice were allowed to acclimatize for two weeks to the temperature and humidity-controlled facility with free access to water and laboratory chow (CD, Picolab Laboratory Rodent diet 5L0D; 5% of Calories from fat, 24% from protein, 71% from carbohydrates).
 After acclimatizing, females were randomized into three groups, non-pregnant females (n=7), pregnant females (n=7), and pregnant females exposed to dexamethasone (1mg/kg/day Sigma-Aldrich catalog #D2915-100MG) in drinking water (n=7).
 One week after experimental treatment began, males were introduced to the dam’s cage and allowed to remain until gestational day 19.
 Body weight and food intake measurements occurred weekly from randomization until birth.

 Gdf15 study

 Male and female Gdf15 null animals are described in (Frikke-Schmidt et al., 2019).
 Null animals were generated using CRISPR Cas-9 deletion of Exon 2 of Gdf15.
 Exon 2 (translational start site), which we ablated, is present in every known Gdf15 transcript.
 We chose to study Gdf15+/+ mated pairs compared to Gdf15-/- pairs because comparing littermates of Gdf15+/- pairs would result in potential placental contributions to GDF15 in dam serum as the fetus provides a substantial amount of the placenta.
 To limit genetic drift all homozygous parents were direct offspring of heterozygous crosses.
 We combined homozygous pairs, resulting in homozygous genotype progeny and placentae.
-Adult virgin female mice (Gdf15-/-n=8 , Gdf15+/+n=6), between 45 and 119 days old (mean 82 days), were singly housed with ad libitum access to water and a CD.
-Once single-housed, weekly food intake and body weight measurements began and continued throughout the experiment.
+Adult virgin female mice (Gdf15-/-n=8 , Gdf15+/+n=6), between 45 and 119 days old (mean 82 days), were singly housed with ad libitum access to water and CD.
+Once singly-housed, weekly food intake and body weight measurements began and continued throughout the experiment.
 After one week of food and body weight monitoring, males of like-genotype for Gdf15 were introduced into the dam’s cage.
 Males were allowed to remain in the breeding cage until a copulatory plug was identified, indicating pregnancy (E0.5).
-Body weight and food intake measurements continued weekly through gestation and postnatal day 14.5.
-Their resultant offspring and their placentae were homozygous Gdf15+/+ Gdf15-/- and were studied until postnatal day 14 (PND14).
+Body weight and food intake measurements continued weekly through gestation to postnatal day 14.5.
+Their resultant offspring and their placentae were homozygous Gdf15+/+ and Gdf15-/- and were studied until postnatal day 14 (PND14).

 Genotyping

-At 14 days of age, a small section of the tail was collected and digested in 100uL of lysis buffer (10 mM Tris pH 8.0, 150 mM NaCl, 10 mM EDTA, 0.1% SDS and 1 mg/ml proteinase K) at 55°C for 4 hours.
-Digested DNA samples were amplified with DreamTaq Green to generate PCR product (ThermoFisher Scientific, Catalog #K1081).
+At 14 days of age, a small section of the tail was collected and digested in 100uL of lysis buffer (10 mM Tris pH 8.0, 150 mM NaCl, 10 mM EDTA, 0.1% SDS and 1 mg/ml proteinase K) at 55°C for overnight then 85 for 1 hours.
+Digested DNA samples were amplified with DreamTaq Green Master Mix (ThermoFisher Scientific, Catalog #K1081) to generate PCR product.
 Genotyping by PCR was conducted with 2 forward and one reverse primer sets (forward 1: 5' GAT TCC CGC CCG AAT TAG C 3', forward 2: 5' CCG AAT TAG CCT GGT CAC CC 3', Reverse: 5’ ATC CGT CCT ACT CTG GCT AAG 3').
 Initiation of PCR was at 95 °C for 3 minutes, followed by 38 cycles of denaturation (95°C for 30 seconds), annealing (60°C for 40 seconds), and elongation (72°C for 1 minute), and a final amplification step at 72°C for 5 minutes.
 PCR product resulted in 2 visible bands, one at 200bp Gdf15-/- and another at 600bp Gdf15+/+.
 Mice with both bands were considered Gdf15+/-.
 Dam genotype was secondarily confirmed via maternal serum ELISA.

 Insulin tolerance tests